top of page

 The design incorporates very few and carefully selected materials, which have the capacity to create authentic textures that are pleasing to both the eye and the touch.
 Materials like marble and travertine are used to radiate luxury and add to the contemporary yet luxurious character of the house.
 Concrete, reinforces the building’s light atmosphere with its pale colour, yet creates a feeling of privacy.
 Black metal louvres surround the house, while creating playful elevations.
 The earthy pallette used comes in contrast with the dark louvres, giving the house a unique identity.
 The pale, naturally pigmented colors are used to create a warm, light atmosphere, while they compliment the simplicity of the design.
 The dark metal on the other hand, has a strong appearance and gives a stronger image to the house.
 Outside as well as inside, the house has finishes in rich, natural woods, creating a more humane character.

-The combination of materials plus the addition of nature gives the building a natural and contemporary image.
+The combination of materials plus the addition of natural elements expresses a more contemporary vision.

 bottom of page